-In November, CiM researchers Prof. Michael Schäfers and Prof. Stefan Schlatt carried out some experiments with mice for the benefit of journalists, thereby giving them insights into how various animals are kept at Münster University.
+In November, CiM researchers Prof. Michael Schäfers and Prof. Stefan Schlatt demonstrated experiments with mice to journalists and gave insights into how different animals are kept at Münster University.
 The University has compiled an experience report and a collection of links to press articles.

 During the development of an organism, individual cells are directed to perform specific tasks within the body of the adult organism.
 Researchers at the Cells-in-Motion Cluster of Excellence show now that the function of a certain protein is responsible for the development of sperm and egg cells.